 In scenic Wailua, Opaeka'a Falls is the island's most accessible major waterfall as it cascades into a hidden pool.
 And it's a wonderful setting to take photos.
 Opaeka'a means "rolling shrimp," which were once abundant in the stream.

 Waioli Mission in Hanalei was founded in 1834.
-It is where the early Christian missionaries, Abner and Lucy Wilcox, one of Kaua'i's most influential families, lived and worked from 1846 to 1869.
+It is where the early Christian missionaries, Abner and Lucy Wilcox, one of Kauai's most influential families, lived and worked from 1846 to 1869.

 This historic New England-style home was shipped in pieces from Boston around Cape Horn and today stands as a showcase of koa wood furniture and other artifacts from the missionary era.
-In front of the house is the old Waioli Huiia Church.
-Its green shingles and stained-glass windows are one of Hanalei's most photographed sites.
+Tours are given Tuesdays, Thursdays, and Saturdays on a first-come-first-serve basis.

-Whether enjoying the fun at Po'ipu or tossing a towel down in a secluded cove at 'Anini, Kaua'i's range of beaches matches the island's diversity.
-For the more adventurous, rent a snorkel and see the wonders and undersea beauty of Kaua'i's marine world.
+Whether boogie-boarding at popular Poipu Beach on the south side, relaxing with a tropical drink near the gentle ocean of Kalapaki Beach in Lihue on the east or tossing a towel down in a secluded cove at the north shore's Anini, Kauai's range of beaches matches the island's diversity.
+For the more adventurous, rent a snorkel and see the wonders and undersea beauty of the island's marine world.